Cristy94/markdown-blog/README.md

 # Markdown Blog
 Extremly simple "static" PHP blog that renders markdown posts. **No installation or database needed**.

+Tired for complex blog setups, vendor lock-in or all the WordPress drama?

 To create a post just write a new `.md` file.
 Everything else just works.

 **Note**: It's not a full blogging platform, does not currently come with any premade themes, it's just a script and specific folder structure to load and display markdown files.